WHO WE ARE

 We have worked together to successfully make a difference on many of the issues that affect rural communities, public and private land management, and the continuation of a natural resource-based economy in the West.
 We have been leaders in supporting policy and legislation including stewardship contracting, the Collaborative Forest Landscape Restoration Program, and the Community Wood Energy Program, among others, advocating for the inclusion of comprehensive community interests.

-Resilience and Diversity – Resilience and diversity are the key components that provide for both ecosystem productivity and economic well-being.
+Resilience and Diversity – Resilience and diversity are the key components that provide for both ecosystem productivity, social equity and economic well-being.

-Sustainability – Long-term resource security is more dependent on re-investment in the associated ecosystems and rural economies than on the profits generated by their production.
+Sustainability – Long-term resource, food and energy security is dependent on re-investment in the sustainability of ecosystems and rural economies.

 Why the RVCC is Unique